Edwin1719/CHATBOT_OLLAMA-3.2/README.md

 ![texto del vínculo](https://www.linuxtricks.fr/upload/ollama-logo.png)

-Assistant created with Streamlit and the Langchain Ollama API, for friendly and efficient conversations with users.
-It uses the powerful Llama 3.2 model to generate responses based on user input and maintains a history of interactions.
-The application features a clean and easy-to-use interface that with links to the developer's social networks.
+Assistant created with Streamlit and Langchain Ollama API, designed for friendly and efficient conversations.
+Uses the Llama 3.2 model to generate expert responses in Data Science and Analysis.
+Operates entirely offline, ideal for any environment.
+Clean and easy-to-use interface.

 **KEY FEATURES:**